faenrandir/a_careful_examination/documents/first-vision/1832-first-vision-suppressed/1832-first-vision-suppressed.md

-% The 1832 First Vision account was suppressed for at least 11 years.
+% The 1832 First Vision account was suppressed for between 11 and 30 years

-Summary: The 1832 account of Joseph Smith's First Vision was suppressed by Church leaders for at least 11 years.
+Summary: The 1832 account of Joseph Smith's First Vision was suppressed by Church leaders for at least 11 years and as many as about 30.

 ## The evidence